DazedNConfused-/YahooWeatherREST/README.md

 - [ ] Separate Entities from POJOs.
-- [ ] Implement Servlet and Views (that consume the REST's API data), in order to provide a GUI to a user that access the application from a browser.
+- [ ] Implement Servlet and Views (that consume the REST's API data), in order to provide a GUI to a user that accesses the application from a browser.

 ## Licence